zx0223winner/HSDSnake/README.md

 >
 > For demonstration, NCBI assemblies of *A. thaliana* and *C. reinhardtii* are used as examples, please only substitute the species name to yours in the below config.yaml file, keep the input file format, such as Arabidopsis_thaliana.fa, Arabidopsis_thaliana.interproscan.tsv, Arabidopsis_thaliana.ko.txt.
 >
-> The outgroup species in the config.yaml file is used for cross-genome comparison, which is useful for suggesting other types of duplicates.
+> The outgroup species in the config.yaml file is useful for suggesting other types of duplicates.

 ## Arguments
 **config.yaml**